 **click to enlarge**

-This monthly report gives a good overview of the most important marketing KPIs in one glance: costs and revenue stats.
+Our first digital marketing report template gives a good overview of the most relevant marketing KPIs in a single glance: costs and revenue stats.
 In the end, this is what matters: did I get enough bang for my buck?

-The design of this marketing monthly report is clear and lets you focus on the core metrics.
-Keep in mind that a marketing KPI like your CTR (Click-Through-Rate) or the number of sessions should be understood in their globality, and not an absolute truth: increasing them will not systematically generate more profit or rise the ROI (Return on Investment) displayed on this dashboard.
-That’s why you should dig deeper: analyze the profit per acquisition you made, in comparison to the Cost per Acquisition over time.
+The design of this marketing ROI report is clear and lets you focus on the core metrics.
+Keep in mind that a metric like your CTR (click-through rate) or the number of sessions should be understood in their globality, and not an absolute truth: increasing them will not systematically generate more profit or rise the ROI (return on investment) displayed on this dashboard.
+That’s why you should dig deeper: analyze the profit per acquisition you made, in comparison to the cost per acquisition over time.
 See which campaigns are acquiring the most customers, with the minimum of dollars invested in them.
 The goal is to have the highest possible return on investment at the lowest costs, but you should not forget about the whole funnel and compare it with other reports you will create.

-Looking at your different campaigns and channels is key, when your set up a monthly marketing report, to have the big picture and understand what is going on.
+The point here is, looking at your different campaigns and channels with the help of our online data analysis tool is key to having the big picture and understanding what is going on.

 **click to enlarge**